rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 As we said, despite being sequential and not optimized, the above computation has some excellent features.

 The computation has a clear scope, and the exception handling is straightforward.
-We can think about the calls to `findUserByIdPort.findUser(userId)` and `findRepositoriesByUserIdPort.findRepositories(userId)` methods as they were children of the `findGitHubUser` method.
+We can think about the calls to the `findUserByIdPort.findUser(userId)` and `findRepositoriesByUserIdPort.findRepositories(userId)` methods as children of the `findGitHubUser` method.
 The language guarantees that when the `findGitHubUser` method completes, all its children's computations are completed, too.
-We cannot have children computation that outlive the parent one.
+We cannot have children computations that outlive the parents.

 We cannot have resource starvation or execution leaks, either.
 Again, the stack structure of modern programming languages guarantees it.
 Every time a function terminates its execution, the runtime can clean up all the resources used by the computation.
 Moreover, if the `findUserByIdPort.findUser(userId)` method throws an exception, the `findRepositoriesByUserIdPort.findRepositories(userId)` method is not started.